meerapatelmd/metathesaurus/README.md

          -mysql> SHOW PROCESSLIST
          ```

- 2. Download and Install UMLS Metathesaurus
+## Downloading UMLS Files
- * Latest Full Release can be downloaded at https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html
+* Files can be downloaded at https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html and requires an account.
-  * Unzip downloaded file
+* Full Release is required to run Metamorphosys, at which point the user can select various specialized configurations desired in the MySQL Tables, such as a specific set of source vocabularies.
+The total time estimations of downloading, configuring, and processing the Metathesaurus tables in this way is approximately 2-3 hours.
+To save time, the Metamorphosys step may be skipped if the user does not desire this type of customizability and the `UMLS Metathesaurus Files` can be downloaded directly at the link and used as the source files in lieu of a Metamorphosys output.

+# Procedure
+## Setup and Run Metamorphosys
+* Unpack the Full Release download
 * Unzip mmys.zip in the unpacked download and move unzipped contents into a root folder
 * Run `openMetamorphysis()` with path to `run_mac.sh` as the argument
-  * Install UMLS Metamorphysis (current configurations are all English vocabularies available).
+* If not yet installed, install UMLS Metamorphosys (current configurations are all English vocabularies available).
 Time estimations for installation are approximately 45 minutes-1 hour, but this depends on the configurations.
-  * The user designated destination directory will have the following directory tree:
-                a. original_version_folder > LEX, NET, and META subfolders
-                b.
-RRF files
-                c.
-Etc... files

-## Related Packages
-I wrote a querying package called "metaorite" that can be downloaded at patelm9/metaorite that aids in mapping using Metathesaurus.

-## Settings
+## Load Metathesaurus Tables
-Metamorphosys saves output to the UMLS/OUTPUT/{version}/ Directory.
-MySQL scripts for the NET subdir are executed, but MySQL scripts are not
-available for the META or LEX outputs and need to be generated in-house.
-For this iteration the following RRF files are chosen to populate
-our mySQL umls database in their respective tables because these are the files used for OMOP Vocabulary 5.0:
-     MRCONSO.RRF
-     MRHIER.RRF
-     MRMAP.RRF
-     MRSMAP.RRF
-     MRSAT.RRF
-     MRREL.RRF
+* The RRF files can either be sourced from the outputs generated by running Metamorphosys, at which point a META/ folder will be generated containing all the source RRF files according to user configurations or they can be directly sourced from a `UMLS Metathesaurus Files` download.
-shell/mysql_meta_tables.sql was forked from the load_source_tables.sql found at https://github.com/patelm9/Vocabulary-v5.0/tree/master/UMLS
-and the LOAD DATA INTO... statements were added to populate the tables.
-The following script will create new LOAD DATA INTO statements if
+* The SQL used to load the RRF files was forked from the load_source_tables.sql found at https://github.com/patelm9/Vocabulary-v5.0/tree/master/UMLS and `LOAD DATA INTO` statements were added to populate the tables.
-additional tables/rrfs are desired in the umls database in the future.
-However, the CREATE TABLE functions would still need to be written
-to mysql_meta_tables.sql

-## Notes
-The MySQL5.6 loading scripts that come packaged with the Metathesaurus have historically run errors and scripts modeled after OHDI's Vocabulary5.0 are used instead (found in shell/)
-Shell scripts are present for NET/ and META/ outputs, but not for the LEX/, which requires downloading additional tools such as lvg.
-The shell scripts can be invoked as follows once in the subset directory containing all the NET/ or META/ outputs:
-        % cd <subset directory>
-        % chmod 775 populate_mysql_db.sh
-        % populate_mysql_db.sh &

-##Procedure
-## 1. Downloaded umls-2019AA-full.zip to UMLS/ and unzip.
-Unzip mmsys.zip into the same directory
-path_to_mmsys <- "UMLS/2019AB/mmsys"

-##Opening Metamorphosys and executing based on whole_enchilada.props configuration (ALL possible vocabularies and data elements in this version)